WenSimEHRP/JGRPP-wiki/Features/Network-server-administration.md

 This does not include savegames made from attached network clients, or the temporary savegames sent to network clients when joining.

+### Merging companies

+The `merge_companies MAIN_COMPANY_ID TO_MERGE_COMPANY_ID` console command directly merges one company into another.
+The first company ID MAIN_COMPANY_ID will be left with the combined assets of both companies.
+The second company ID TO_MERGE_COMPANY_ID will be removed, with all assets transfered to the first company ID.
+This must be run on the network server (if necessary by using rcon), or can be used in single-player mode.

 ### Offering companies for sale

 The `offer_company_sale COMPANY_ID` console command offers a company for sale to other companies/players in the same way as if it was about to go bankrupt.
-This must be run the network server (if necessary by using rcon).

-(This can also be used in single-player).
+This must be run on the network server (if necessary by using rcon), or can be used in single-player mode.